 This 7-day itinerary has you starting off in Stockholm, Sweden, though it can easily be done in reverse as well (starting in Oslo).
 This itinerary omits Finland, as you simply don’t have enough time to combine four countries in 7 days.

-Begin your journey in Stockholm.
+Begin your journey by staying in Stockholm.
 It must be said that no trip backpacking in Sweden would be complete without a thorough exploration of the capital, Stockholm.
 It’s gorgeous!

 If you love museums you have come to the right place.
 With no less than 100 to choose from, there is a museum in Stockholm to suit the taste of every traveler.